Xanderyeng/sturdy-docker/readme.md

 ### PHP 7.4
 At this momemet, php 7.4 is set by default for all sites that gets created and it is using php7.4-fpm with fgcid.

-### PHP 8.0
-On top of PHP 7.4.
-PHP 8.0 is also included and enabled by default so that you can switch back and forth by adding a new environment variable in the custom.yml in the custom section.
 <pre>
 custom:
   type: WordPress